DevMarketer/LaraMongo/Solve-Common-Errors.md

 Once it is installed, run `php -m` again and make sure that `mongodb` is on your list now.

+### 4. Still not working?

+You will need to reboot PHP or just reboot your computer for the new change to take effect.

+If you run a `phpinfo()` page, then you should have a whole section dedicated to MongoDB and a quick `ctrl + F` for "mongo" should yield many results.
+If you don't have any mentions of Mongo then it has not successfully installed the `mongodb` extension or your PHP install hasn't recognized it yet.
+This usually is resolved with a reboot.

-### Find Your PHP.ini
+## Find Your PHP.ini

-We need to enable the extension in your php.ini file.
-So you need to figure out where it is (if you don't know).
-This is easy enough.
-In the terminal type the command:
+Looking for your `php.ini` file?
+This is easy to find.

     php --ini

-Ths should return 3 lines of information.
-Long story short, you want the middle one.
-Copy it to your clipboard.
+This should return 3 lines of information.
+Long story short, you want the middle one, it is your config file for php.

     Configuration File (php.ini) Path:  /usr/local/etc/php/7.0
     Loaded Configuration File:          /usr/local/etc/php/7.0/php.ini
     Scan for additional .ini files in:  /usr/local/etc/php/7.0/conf.d